 After placing needles in points, Qi moves freely.
 As Qi moves freely, the body maintains its balance or homeostasis.
 When Qi fails to move freely, disease results.

-Acupuncture in conjunction with Eastern herbal therapy provides more benefits than acupuncture alone.
+Acupuncture, in conjunction with Eastern herbal therapy, provides more benefits than acupuncture alone.

-What Acupuncture Helps?
+What Animal Acupuncture Helps

 For small animals, the following are some of the general conditions treated with acupuncture:

 - Musculoskeletal problems (such as arthritis or vertebral disc pathology)

 - Respiratory problems (such as feline asthma)